|Nutritional Guidelines (per serving)|

 Pretzel bread/rolls are all the rage right now, but what do you do with leftovers?
 The same things you'd do with any leftover bread product.
-I like to make bread pudding.
+We like to make bread pudding.

 This recipe was inspired by one from Labriola Baking Company, one of the largest producers of pretzel bread in the U.S.

 Purchased pretzel bread or rolls (you will need 1 pound) will work fine in this recipe, but try making your own rolls, it's really easy and the recipe is below.

 - For the Pretzel Bread:

 - 1 tablespoon instant dry yeast (same as rapid-rise or bread machine yeast)

 - 2 teaspoons sugar